 Bicycles and bicyclists shall comply with the California Vehicle Code while riding on campus.
 Riding is restricted to roadways and main pedestrian pathways.
 Riding inside buildings, on stairs, and other facilities is strictly prohibited.

 Skateboards, Scooters, and Rollerblades

 For safety reasons, the use of skateboards, scooters (both motorized and non-motorized), and rollerblades is prohibited on campus, except in the University Glen area.

 Escort/On-Campus Shuttle Service

-Escorts and on-campus shuttles are available Monday through Thursday, 5 p.m. to 10 p.m.
-These shuttles transport students from the Bell Tower to the parking lots.
-If a student is uncomfortable or feels unsafe about walking to a vehicle after these hours or has any other special needs, a police officer will be dispatched for escort services.
+Escorts and on-campus shuttles are available Monday through Friday, 5 p.m. to 11 p.m.
+These shuttles transport students, faculty and staff from the Bell Tower to the parking lots.
+If students, faculty or staff feel uncomfortable or unsafe about walking to a vehicle after these hours or has any other special needs, a police officer will be dispatched for escort services.
 Please call ext.
 8888 or 8444 to request this service.

-Blackboard is a Web-based course management system that delivers many courses.
-Blackboard based courses can be accessed 24/7 on the internet at http://csuci.blackboard.com (note there is no www).
+Blackboard us the official web-based course management system and is used to deliver course material electronically.
+Blackboard based courses can be accessed 24/7 at http://csuci.blackboard.com (note: there is no www) .
 To login, enter your user name and password.
 Your user name is your PeopleSoft user name.
 Example: pat.jones999.
-Your password is your PeopleSoft Student ID number (on your student ID card).

 Dolphin Email accounts are automatically given to all registered students.
-Dolphin Email is web-based and accessible from anywhere over the internet.
+Dolphin Email is accessible from anywhere over the internet.
 To access your email, complete the following steps:

 - Go to: http://mail.dolphin.csuci.edu